PreibischLab/preibisch-labsite/lab_members.md

 #### Postdoc

-Varun graduated his studies of physics and mathematics from Panjab University in India and continued his postgraduate studies at the IMSc, India and the University of Manchester, UK.
-He did his Phd on laser-atom physics at the MPI-Heidelberg and the University of Rostock.
-At the end of my PhD he moved to the field of many-electron systems such as DNA and proteins at MPI-Göttingen.
-While working on entropy computations he implemented a data transformation algorithm which has cross-disciplinary applications.
-This work formed his current research interest.
+Varun graduated from Panjab University in India specializing in physics and mathematics.
+He continued his postgraduate studies in theoretical physics at IMSc, India and the University of Manchester, UK with specialization in Quantum Chromodynamics.
+In his doctoral studies at the University of Rostock, he focused on obtaining atomic dynamics by solving respective PDE's and then moved to MPI in Göttingen focusing on multi-electron systems and biostatistics.
+Currently he is interested in developing generic algorithms and implementing them in a user-friendly interface to be used as general purpose tools for bio-physical applications.

 **Find him on:**
 [Github](https://github.com/kapoorlab){:target="_blank"}